-Colleagues and their families who are on Gannon's medical insurance (Aetna) will receive no out of pocket expense for COVID tests (excluding anti-body tests) and any COVID-related hospitalization.
+• Colleagues and their families who are on Gannon's medical insurance (Aetna) will receive no out of pocket expense for COVID tests (excluding antibody tests), COVID vaccines and any COVID-related hospitalization.
 Gannon is covering these costs for an undefined period of time.

-unpaid work time missed due to quarantine may be eligible for unemployment benefits.
+Note: Unpaid work time missed due to quarantine or isolation may be eligible for unemployment benefits.